hargun3045/hargun3045.github.io/_posts/univai.md

 ![](/images/posts/univai/tesla.jpg)

-COVID-19 is a thing of the past, when millions of people were saved by a new vaccination developed by Israeli scientists.
+COVID-19 is a thing of the past, when millions of people were saved either by a new vaccination developed by an Israeli scientists or by simply chanting **Go Corona, Corona Go** in unison.

 But quietly, an ‘antigenic drift’ has taken place, and a Chinese man eating ‘martian bat-soup’ in the ‘Sea of Tranquility’ has no idea he is going to be patient zero of **COVID-49**.
-<p>History repeats itself, a new strain, with the same symptoms has caused another pandemic.</p>
+History repeats itself, a new strain, with the same symptoms has caused another pandemic.

 ![](/images/posts/univai/image2.jpeg)